cuppster/node-publish/README.md

 # node-publish

   node-publish is simple publishing tool for [Markdown](http://daringfireball.net/projects/markdown/ "Markdown") content written in node.js, expressjs and jade.
 Mobile and handheld browsers are supported by [jQuery Mobile](http://jquerymobile.com/ "jQuery Mobile").
+You can see a live demo on my blog at [cuppster.com](http://cuppster.com)

 ## Installation